RamyaSheshadri/Phase-Locked-Loop/README.md

 # Phase-Locked-Loop

-## Design of a low power frequency synthesizer using Phase Locked Loops in 45nm and 180nm technology
+# Design of a low power frequency synthesizer using Phase Locked Loops in 45nm and 180nm technology

-## Tool used: Cadence Virtuoso
-## Blocks designed:
-### XOR gate as Phase Detector
-### Loop filter using 2nd order RC low pass circuit
-### Ring oscillator as Voltage Controlled Oscillator
-### D Flip flop circuitry as frequency divider
-# PLL-Based Low Power Frequency Synthesizer

 ## Project Overview
 This mini project presents the design, implementation, and analysis of a low-power Phase-Locked Loop (PLL) synthesizer suitable for modern high-performance and compact electronic applications.
 The architecture utilizes an XOR gate phase detector, a second-order low-pass filter, a ring oscillator as the voltage-controlled oscillator (VCO), and a frequency divider using a mod-N counter.
 The design is evaluated across both 45nm and 180nm CMOS processes, highlighting trade-offs in speed, power, and area efficiency.

 ---